Yemenite Children Affair: Events since

-Official recognition and compensation
+Official recognition of family suffering and compensation

 Against the background of a lawsuit by the families of Yemeni immigrants, in February 2021 the government approved a decision to "express sorrow" over the Jewish Yemeni children affair and the compensation of the families, and that the state "recognizes the suffering of the families".
 Families whose child's fate is unknown to them will receive up to NIS 200,000.
 Families who have not received real-time information about the death of their children - including the death itself, its circumstances or the place of burial - will receive NIS 150,000 each.
 Only families whose case has been tried in the committees of inquiry are entitled to compensation.

 In December 2021, Haaretz exposed a draft report on the affair whose publication was being suppressed by the Ministry of Health.
 Written by the outgoing deputy director general and two others, it "reveals the involvement of doctors, nurses and caregivers in taking the children and acting as middlemen in their adoptions, sometimes in exchange for money.
-The report chronicles racist perceptions at the time of 'backward immigrants' from Middle Eastern and North African countries, using the pretext of it being in the 'best interests of the children' to justify their being taken away from their biological parents."This was thought to be the first official reference to involvement of a ministry in the affair.
+The report chronicles racist perceptions at the time of 'backward immigrants' from Middle Eastern and North African countries, using the pretext of it being in the 'best interests of the children' to justify their being taken away from their biological parents."This was thought to be the first official reference to the involvement of a ministry in the affair.